Hidden Costs of Making Your Own Growing Mix

 Key Practices That Can Contribute to Growing Success

-Key Practices That Can Contribute to Growing Success Growing is an art.
-Each grower establishes its own growing methods, over time, through its own experiences while wading through a treasure-trove of information.
-Over the years, we have come across many practices that are utilized by veteran growers, that consistently contribute to their growing successes.
+Key Practices That Can Contribute to Growing Success Over the years, we have come across many practices that are utilized by veteran growers, that consistently contribute to their growing successes.
 We have listed some of these practices below in the hope that any of these hints can contribute to your growing success as well.

 Making the Switch to Organic

 Keys to a Successful Transition With the ever-increasing consumer demand and expanding market for organic products, many growers are contemplating a switch to organic production.
-This presentation covers some of the most important elements to consider for a successful transition, including fertilizers. _ _ FIND YOUR FAVORITE ORGANIC MIXES
+This presentation covers some of the most important elements to consider for a successful transition, including fertilizers.
+Made with components listed by OMRI, the OM product series is ideal for growers who want to break into this dynamic and rapidly growing sector of the industry. _ _ Find the right organic mix to suit your needs

 Presence of Mold on Peat in Bales